WooCommerce SEO Basics: Practical Steps Anyone Can Do

 Describe Page Titles

 Page titles can be optimised by making them informative, descriptive, concise, and accurate.
-They should be no longer than 60 characters, otherwise Google may create page titles for you in search results.

 Your page title helps the user to understand what each page is about, and it also helps with navigation throughout the site.